wger-project/docker/README.md

           - "8080:80"

 Now the port setting will be overwritten from the configured nginx service when you do a `docker compose up`.
+However, note that compose will concatenate both sets of values so in this case the application will be binded to 8080 (from the override) *and* 80 (from the regular compose file).
+It seems that at the moment the only workaround is remove the ports settings altogether from the compose file.

 The same applies to the env variables, just create a new file called e.g. `my.env` and add it after the provided `prod.env` for the web service (again, this is `docker-compose.override.yml`).
 There you add the settings that you changed, and only those, which makes it easier to troubleshoot, etc.:

     web:
       env_file: